Len Jessup

-Early life
+Early life and education

 Born and raised in Northern California, Jessup graduated from California State University, Chico, where he earned a bachelor's degree in information and communication studies and an MBA.
 He earned a Ph.D. in Organizational Behavior and Management Information Systems from the University of Arizona, Tucson.

 Career

 Jessup started his academic career as an associate professor of information systems at Indiana University's Kelley School of Business, where he held several roles including co-director of the Digital Communications Academy for the MBA Program.
 From 2000 to 2011, he held numerous roles at Washington State University, including as director of the Center for Entrepreneurial Studies and vice president of development for the WSU Foundation.

 Jessup was a professor of entrepreneurship and innovation at the University of Arizona's Eller College of Management, where he held the Halle Chair in Leadership.
 He served as Eller's dean from 2011 to 2015.

 Jessup served as the 10th president of the University of Nevada, Las Vegas from 2015 to 2018.
 He became the 12th president of Claremont Graduate University in April 2018.
+In March 2024, announced he plans to step down at the end of the academic year on June 30, 2024.
+Interim president formally replaced Jessup on June 2, 2024.

 In 2018 he was chosen as the recipient of the CEO Award by the Council for Advancement and Support of Education, District VII.